 The reason the Torah devotes so much attention to the mishkan construction is the same as why I feel compelled to bake the birthday cake each year.
 When cooking with my children, we create a kind of magic.
 The joy of the birthday begins not on the day of the party but in the anticipation of baking together.
 It's my way to thank God for another year of life.

-When we were finally done with the three day cake ordeal, Jeremy turned to me and said, “Wow, Mom, it looks like the real Cat in the Hat!”
+When we were finally done with the three day cake ordeal, my son turned to me and said, "Wow, Mom, it looks like a real bowling pin and ball!"
 At that moment, I smiled and knew that all the effort was worth it.
-I imagine that my mom and God were smiling too from above.
+I imagine that my mom and God were smiling, too, from above.